The End (Beatles song)

 "The End" is a song by the English rock band the Beatles from their 1969 album Abbey Road.
 It was composed by Paul McCartney and credited to Lennon–McCartney.
 It was the last song recorded collectively by all four Beatles, and is the final song of the medley that constitutes the majority of side two of the album.
-The song features one of the few drum solos recorded by Ringo Starr.
+The song features the only drum solo recorded by Ringo Starr with the Beatles.

 Composition and recording

 McCartney said, "I wanted [the medley] to end with a little meaningful couplet, so I followed the Bard and wrote a couplet."
 In his 1980 interview with Playboy, John Lennon acknowledged McCartney's authorship by saying, "That's Paul again ...
 He had a line in it, 'And in the end, the love you get is equal to the love you give,' which is a very cosmic, philosophical line.
 Which again proves that if he wants to, he can think."
 Lennon misquoted the line; the actual words are, "And in the end, the love you take, is equal to the love you make..."

 Recording began on 23 July 1969, when the Beatles recorded a one-minute, thirty-second master take that was extended via overdubs to two minutes and five seconds.
 At this point, the song was called "Ending".
 The first vocals for the song were added on 5 August, additional vocals and guitar overdubs were added on 7 August, and bass and drums on 8 August, the day the Abbey Road cover picture was taken.
 Orchestral overdubs were added on 15 August, and the closing piano and accompanying vocal on 18 August.

 All four Beatles have a solo in "The End", including a Ringo Starr drum solo.
-Starr disliked solos, preferring to cater drum work to whoever sang in a particular performance.
+Starr disliked solos, preferring to cater drum work to whoever sang in a particular performance, and in fact this is the only drum solo Starr recorded with the Beatles.
 His solo on "The End" was recorded with twelve microphones around his drum kit; in his playing, he said he copied part of Ron Bushy's drumming on the Iron Butterfly track "In-A-Gadda-Da-Vida".
 The take in which Starr performed the solo originally had guitar and tambourine accompaniment, but other instruments were muted during mixing, giving the effect of a drum solo.